 Our aim is to strive for an enriched science curriculum that provides opportunities for practical lessons on a weekly basis.
 Our children are open to a wide variety of topics that support their curiosity for learning.
 The curriculum aims to broaden the children’s scientific view of the world around them, whilst promoting a love for enquiry and wanting to explore new things.

 English is at the heart of our creative curriculum – a key priority to progressing learning and raising standards.
-Through Success For All (SFA), our school promotes a love of reading – creating meaningful links to writing and SPaG.
+Our school promotes a love of reading – creating meaningful links to writing and SPaG.
 It strives to progress all children, bespokely meeting individual needs, as well as opening doors beyond.
 English is effectively linked to our passion for the arts, inspiring imaginations to develop our rich language and communication skills.
 It is an embedded tool within our exciting curriculum, valuing and excelling all learners.

 We believe the ability to use computing skills effectively and safely is an essential life skill in modern society.
 As computing is continually developing and new technologies emerging, we, as a school will strive to give all pupils the skills needed to prepare them for the future.
 We teach our children about the importance of E-Safety.
 Our annual e-safety week consolidates the importance of keeping our children safe online.

 Design and Technology and Art

 We believe both design technology and art are inspiring, creative and imaginative subjects.
 Our children have the opportunity to design, make and evaluate products within a variety of real life contexts against a set of agreed criteria.
 We encourage children to apply learning from other curriculum areas whilst striving to become resourceful, innovative, enterprising and capable citizens of the future.
 We develop art skills throughout years 3 – 6 encouraging pupils to master skills in different mediums.
 Our displays in school celebrate many creative outcomes.